Cosmetics and beauty products on a pink background.

 Step 5: Special Claims

-During the formula check, the Safety Assessor can begin verifying claims such as Vegan, Natural, or Organic.
+During the UK cosmetics formula check, the Safety Assessor can begin verifying claims such as Vegan, Natural, or Organic.
 Some claims may also involve specific concentrations of ingredients (e.g., “contains 80% Hyaluronic Acid”), and we verify that the stated amounts are accurate.

 This is why we require full documentation for all raw materials during the formula check.
 The Safety Assessor must review all available information to validate claims.
 For example, if you wish to label your product as Vegan, the assessor will review the documentation for every ingredient to ensure it meets vegan standards.
 If any raw material is found to be non-compliant, you will be informed so that the necessary substitutions can be made.